PJ789/Syonara/README.md

 ## Electronics

-The code assumes three circuits are assembled:
+The code requires three circuits are assembled:

 ### Circuit 1: keyboard scanning circuit

 Two 4017 decade counters are used to iterate over the 20 keyboard matrix columns in tandem.

-A 74hc165 shift register is used to read the rows of the matrix, and convert into a serialized byte value.
+A 74hc165 shift register is used to read the 8 rows of the matrix, and convert the output into a serialized byte value.

 The shift register output is read & decoded by the Syonara firmware.
 (An algorithm in the firmware ensures that there is no misread due to two columns being scanned at the same time).

+The scanning circuit is 'hot-wired' onto the original (unused) circuit board, using matrix column/row test points as a solder pads.

 ### Circuit 2: Caps Lock, Num Lock, Scroll Lock, and Application LEDs circuit

-A simple 9 Neopixel strip (taken from a 144 pixels/meter strip) replaces the original LEDs.
+A simple 9 Neopixel strip (taken from a 144 pixels/meter strip) replaces the original LEDs, and is placed on top of the original (unused) keyboard circuit.
 A piece of insulating tape under the LEDs avoids shorts.

 The Syonara firmware sets the correspondng LED colours for each status indication.